Best Tea for Non Tea Drinkers

 6. Jasmine green tea

-For a lot of people who want to learn how to like tea, they’re often turned off by the bitter flavors in black or green tea.
-(Particularly, if prepared incorrectly, green tea can easily turn too bitter.
-But that’s a whole other story!)
+Many people want to learn how to like tea, but they’re turned off by the bitter flavors in black or green tea.
+(If prepared incorrectly, green tea can easily turn too bitter, so watch out.)

 Here are a few good choices for jasmine green tea: